The #AsSheIs Challenge

 "Flipping through Instagram I see the things that others want me to see.
 Posing in flattering ways.
 Photoshopping imperfections.
 Cute little captions.
 Everyone’s life seems figured out and perfect.
 I am guilty of this.
 I am someone who has done this.
 Made sure I only posted things where I looked good.
 Definitely have been someone to photoshop a few pictures.
 And I felt so ashamed every time but the positive comments coming back made it feel worth it.

 Now I’m realizing that those comments are small fixes.
 We shouldn’t be changing who we are or what we are.
-Being real and honest is the only way to stay true to ourselves.
-Our worth shouldn’t depend on Instagram.
-We are all strong.
-We are all beautiful.
-We just need to know how to feel that truth!"
+Being real and honest is the only way to stay true to ourselves."